What are the ATEX Directives?

 How CMSE Consultancy can help?

-CMSE Consultancy provides a top quality ATEX consultancy and support service to our clients nationwide.
+Occupli Consultancy provides a top quality ATEX consultancy and support service to our clients nationwide.
 We have extensive ATEX experience and a proven track record in providing these services across many industrial sectors.
-Our ATEX consultants have both process and electrical safety expertise which makes our solutions both legally compliant and beneficial from the perspective of potential cost reductions and savings.

-How CMSE will perform the review?
+How Occupli will perform the review?

-At CMSE Consultancy, our consultants will perform Explosion Safety Management Review for defined areas and activities within the plant.
+At Occupli Consultancy, our consultants will perform Explosion Safety Management Review for defined areas and activities within the plant.
 By carrying out an on-site walk-through inspection of the plant our Process Safety Engineers will identify possible lapses in order to control the explosion hazard in the workplace.

 Moreover, an in-depth review will be used to ensure that the plant and the equipment, as well as the operating and maintenance procedures, comply with the design intent and ATEX standards to minimise and control the explosion risk.
 The review will include interviews with employees working on the process plant as, including operators, managers and maintenance workers.